Qlik-PE/ImmersionDay/content/Lab/index.en.md

 # Resources

-### Thanks for taking the QCDI Lab for a spin.
+### Thanks for taking the Qlik Cloud Data Integration Lab for a spin.
 Assuming you followed all the steps and completed the exercises, we are confident that you will have found the experience to be a good one and that our focus on ease of use was evident

 ### The product documentation and help can be found at

-[QCDI Online
-Guide](https://help.qlik.com/en-US/replicate/November2020-SR1/Content/Replicate/Main/Introduction/Home.htm) - Online Help Guide for QCDI
+[Qlik Cloud Data Integration Online Guide](<https://help.qlik.com/en-US/qlik> cloud data integration/November2020-SR1/Content/Qlik Cloud Data Integration/Main/Introduction/Home.htm) - Online Help Guide for Qlik Cloud Data Integration

-[QCDI Offline User
-Guide](https://qlik-aws-sap.netlify.app/files/Qlik_Replicate_User_Guide.pdf) -PDF Help Guide for QCDI
+[Qlik Cloud Data Integration Offline User Guide](<https://qlik-aws-sap.netlify.app/files/Qlik_Qlik> Cloud Data Integration_User_Guide.pdf) -PDF Help Guide for Qlik Cloud Data Integration

-[Qlik Community](https://community.qlik.com/) - Community page for QCDI
+[Qlik Community](https://community.qlik.com/) - Community page for Qlik Cloud Data Integration

 ### About the Sample Data